jedisct1/libsodium-doc/secret-key_cryptography/README.md

 Therefore the key, being *shared* among parties, but having to stay *secret* to 3rd parties – in order to keep communications private – is considered a *shared secret*.

-Here’s an example, using the common "Alice" & "Bob" characters : Alice & Bob, lovers, want to communicate securely and privately.

-Using secret-key cryptography, they first have to devise a **single** cryptographic key that they will **both** know and use each time they send each other a message.
+Using secret-key cryptography, Alice and Bob would have to devise a **single** cryptographic key that they will **both** know and use each time they send each other a message.

 Alice encrypts her message using this shared key, sends the *ciphertext* (the message, once encrypted) to Bob, then Bob uses the same key again to decrypt, ultimately reading the message.

-But there is also a 3rd party, known as Eve – let's say she's Bob's jealous wife.
-She has noticed encrypted messages in her husband Bob's inbox, and she'd like to decrypt and read them.

-Except she can't without knowing the secret key, which is held only by Alice & Bob – so the lover's correspondence remains private.

-Thus, Alice and Bob can securely communicate using secret-key cryptography, without Eve being able to spy on them (as long as the secret key remains secret, obviously).
+An adversary cannot decrypt the message without knowing the secret key.

 Such cryptographic system, requiring the key to be shared by both parties, is also known as *symmetric-key cryptography*.